kartverket/github-workflows/README.md

 ## attest-image

-This workflow performs binary attestation on built image.
+This workflow performs binary attestation on a built image.
+It attests both that the image has been build in context of Kartverket and that the image is on main/master branch.
 The workflow is meant to be called following the build of an image.
 Note the format of the image_url parameter.